K3vlarUK/travelTekCodingTest/README.md

 ## Server

 Navigate to the server directory.
+(If on windows, it only seems to work if you run as administrator, seems to be a windows xml2json issue)

 `npm install` will install required dependancies.